Simonlee711/Lost-Self-Game/README.md

 # Lost Self
 ### An indie game by Simon Lee

-After my first run of developing my first video game, ("Where's my Bread")[https://github.com/Simonlee711/Basic_Game], I am officially returning to the game developing community with my second run **Lost Self**
+After my first run of developing my first video game, ["Where's my Bread"](https://github.com/Simonlee711/Basic_Game), I am officially returning to the game developing community with my second run **Lost Self**

-Like Where'd my Bread, I want to make everything from scratch from artwork, music, plot, etc. I will be making the game on an actual game engine, (GameMakerStudio2)[https://gamemaker.io/en/gamemaker?utm_source=google&utm_medium=cpc&utm_campaign=US%20-%20Search%20-%20EN%20-%20Generic&gclid=Cj0KCQjwqoibBhDUARIsAH2OpWj8bF3_c62zsWEIGit6MQi6AtwKlKcU-QZKa4aBqtNJjfJEuxIosXQaAqrpEALw_wcB], so my game does not need to experience major processing lag like Find My Bread.
+Like Where'd my Bread, I want to make everything from scratch from artwork, music, plot, etc. I will be making the game on an actual game engine, [GameMakerStudio2](https://gamemaker.io/en/gamemaker?utm_source=google&utm_medium=cpc&utm_campaign=US%20-%20Search%20-%20EN%20-%20Generic&gclid=Cj0KCQjwqoibBhDUARIsAH2OpWj8bF3_c62zsWEIGit6MQi6AtwKlKcU-QZKa4aBqtNJjfJEuxIosXQaAqrpEALw_wcB), so my game does not need to experience major processing lag like Find My Bread.
 Feel free to track my journey, as this will be one of my more long term projects I plan to work on.

 ---